JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 #### `browserslist`

 Is used to tell which browsers (and their versions) you want to support.
-It’s referenced by Babel, Autoprefixer, and other tools, to only add the polyfills and fallbacks needed to the browsers you target.
+It's referenced by Babel, Autoprefixer, and other tools, to only add the polyfills and fallbacks needed to the browsers you target.

 Example: